-One analysis of the Moon Shadow was performed on the data set from the 40-string detector setup.
+One analysis of the Moon Shadow was performed on the data set from the 40-string detector setup, out of 86 strings total.
 This dataset contained 13 lunar months.
-Cuts were applied to the data sample to optimize the expected signal (balancing passing rate with the expected improvement to the point spread function).
-Using simulation, the search bin size was optimized, and a band 1.25° tall at constant zenith with respect to the Moon was used.
-Figure 2 shows the number of events in this zenith band, using the same optimized bin size of 1.25° in azimuth as in zenith.
-Taking the mean of all the bins excluding the central 4 as a comparison, and using simple statistical $\sqrt{N}$ errors, we see a deficit of 7.58 $\sigma$ in the central bin at the position of the Moon.
+The data sample was cut to optimize the expected signal (balancing passing rate with the expected improvement to the point spread function).
+Using simulation, the search bin size was optimized, and a band 1.2° tall at constant zenith with respect to the Moon was used.
+Figure 2 shows the number of events in this zenith band, using the same optimized bin size of 1.2° in azimuth as in zenith.
+Taking the mean of all the bins excluding the central 4 as a comparison, and using simple statistical \sqrt{N} errors, we see a deficit of 7.58 σ in the central bin at the position of the Moon.

-Figure 2: PRELIMINARY: Events in a 1.25° zenith band around the Moon, using the 40-string detector setup.
+Figure 2: Events in a 1.25° zenith band around the Moon, using the 40-string detector setup.
 A deficit from the direction of the Moon can be clearly seen at 0.

-4 Likelihood 59-string analysis
+23 4 Likelihood 59-string analysis

-A subsequent analysis used data from the 59-string setup of the detector.
+A subsequent analysis 2 used data from the 59-string setup of the detector.
 The approach for this analysis was similar to the likelihood approach taken for the IceCube point source searches: an expected signal shape and background shape were developed, and then a likelihood was maximized at every point in the sky, allowing the number of signal events to vary.
 The likelihood formula used is:

-$$L(\vec{x_s}, n_s) = \sum{i=1}^{N} \log \left( \frac{n_s}{N} S_i + (1 - \frac{n_s}{N}) B_i \right)$$ where $\vec{x_s}$ is the position being considered (relative to the Moon), $n_s$ is the number of signal events, N is the total number of events, $S_i$ is the expected signal shape, and $B_i$ is the expected background shape.
+$$L(\vec{x_s}, n_s) = \sum{i=1}^{N} \log \left(\frac{n_s}{N} S_i + \left(1 - \frac{n_s}{N} B_i \right) \right)$$ where $\vec{x_s}$ is the position being considered, n_s is the number of signal events, N is the total number of events, S_i is the expected signal shape, and B_i is the expected background shape.

 Note that this has no explicit energy term; this a major difference between the IceCube Moon analysis and the IceCube point source searches.
 For the Moon shadow, we expect the number of signal events to be negative, as the Moon produces a deficit.